apache/arrow/docs/source/format/Intro.rst

 Variable length binary and string
 ---------------------------------

+In contrast to the fixed size primitive layout, the variable length layout allows to represent an array where each element can have a variable size in bytes.
+This layout is used for binary and string data.

 The bytes of all elements in a binary or string column are stored together consecutively in a single buffer or region of memory.
 To know where each element of the column starts and ends the physical layout also includes integer offsets.